Spiritual Uses of Prɛkɛsɛ

 I was surprised when he quoted Exodus 30:34 to back claims that the wonder fruit was part of what Moses used to make the incense that was burnt anytime he wanted to invite God.

 Now you know it’s my new garlic because I don’t like or entertain bad spirits.
-Rumors have it, villagers would put it under their bed, or in the closet.
+Rumours have it, villagers would put it under their bed, or in the closet.

-I don’t know if it works but I will certainly abide.
+I don’t know if it works but I will certainly not contend that.

 To you it may just be funny, to them in Ghana and other places alike, it worked and it still works today.